-Note that any amber all-wheel drive indicator, possibly flashing, indicates a problem in the system that must be addressed by your dealer or other qualified service personnel.
+Note that any yellow/amber all-wheel drive indicator, possibly flashing, indicates a problem in the system that must be addressed by your dealer or other qualified service personnel.
 Turn the system off if possible.

 The AWD-V adds a full Vectoring component, which is what the ‘V’ stands for.
 The stick figure or line drawing the letters are superimposed on are meant to be four wheels with the front wheels turned to the right.